mverleg/django_display_exception/README.rst

 Django Display Exception
 ---------------------------------------

-This app can (sligtly) encourage modularity and readability, as well as decrease code repetition and length, by using Exceptions to handle exceptional (non-standard) situations.
+This app can (slightly) encourage modularity and readability, as well as decrease code repetition and length, by using Exceptions to handle exceptional (non-standard) situations.

 Specifically, it offers an alternative way to handle a failing check in a view fails (object not found, access denied, etc).
 It let's you throw an special exception that is shown to the user in a pretty way.
 No need to worry about returning error messages up the chain.